eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/README.md

 and trade secrets.
 The assumption is that the systems integrator has two tractusx-edc deployments of version 0.5.1 or higher available (one acting as provider, one acting as consumer).

-The EDC implements the [Dataspace Protocol (DSP)](https://docs.internationaldataspaces.org/dataspace-protocol/overview/readme), as specified by the IDSA.
+The Connector implements the [Dataspace Protocol (DSP)](https://docs.internationaldataspaces.org/dataspace-protocol/overview/readme), as specified by the IDSA.
 As the DSP uses JSON-LD for all payloads, the EDC Management API reflects this as well, even though it is not a part of the DSP.